marcbelletre/wordpress-boilerplate/README.md

 *  Create a new database for your Wordpress site
 *  Go to your website URL and follow the installation steps
 *  Replace theme description in `style.css`
-*  Search and replace every occurence of `THEME_DOMAIN` by a custom prefix in the `includes/functions` directory
+*  Search and replace every occurence of `THEME_PREFIX` by a custom function prefix
+*  Search and replace every occurence of `THEME_DOMAIN` by your theme domain name

 ### Development ###